David Peralta Player Props: Dodgers vs. Rays

 Rays Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Rays pitching staff ranks 23rd in the league.
+- The pitching staff for the Rays has a collective 8.3 K/9, which ranks 23rd in the league.

-- The Rays have the fifth-ranked team ERA across all league pitching staffs (3.69).
+- The Rays have a 3.67 team ERA that ranks fourth among all league pitching staffs.

-- The Rays give up the ninth-fewest home runs in baseball (52 total, one per game).
+- Rays pitchers combine to give up 52 home runs (one per game), the eighth-fewest in baseball.

-- Beeks (1-2 with a 4.68 ERA and 22 strikeouts in 25 2/3 innings pitched) makes the start for the Rays, his sixth of the season.
+- Glasnow gets the call to start for the Rays, his first this season.

-- In his last outing on Sunday against the Milwaukee Brewers, the left-hander went two innings, allowing one earned run while surrendering one hit.
+- The 29-year-old righty last appeared Saturday, Oct.
+8 against the Cleveland Guardians, when he started and went five scoreless innings.

+- In his two appearances last season he had a 1.35 ERA, and a 0.9 WHIP.

 © 2023 Data Skrive.
 All rights reserved.